shelbyedmonds/artsy/README.md

 ![Before Rotate](http://i.imgur.com/ds34jlc.jpg)

 As you can see, the user if prompted to enter the angle, in degrees, that the image should be rotated.
 If the user cancels then no rotation should be performed.
 If the user enters in an invalid input (in this case, not a number), then a dialog box should appear letting the user know that the input was invalid and the user should be re-prompted.

 ![After Rotation](http://i.imgur.com/ozslJvg.jpg)

 As you can see, after a valid degree value is provided, Image 1 is rotated.
-This effect should be achieved by using your
+This effect should be achieved by using your <code>MyArtsy</code> class.
-<code>MyArtsy</code> class.

 If, at any time, the user clicks on the "reset" button for a particular image, that image should be reset to what it was before any modifications were made.
+For the first two images, this will return them to their original state.
+For the result image, this should revert the image back to the default image.

-Do not save changes to Image 1 and Image 2 back to their respective files.
-The
-only image that will be saved is the Result image, if the user chooses to do so.
+When saving, do not save changes to Image 1 and Image 2 back to their respective files.
+The only image that will be saved is the Result image, if the user chooses to do so.

 Here is a before and after shot of the Artsy checkers effect:

 ![Before Checkers](http://i.imgur.com/sZCsHfJ.jpg)

 Just like before, the user is prompted to enter a value.
 If the user cancels, no effect should be applied.
 If the user enters in an invalid input (in this case, not an integer), then a dialog box should appear letting the user know that the input was invalid and the user should be re-prompted.

 ![After Checkers](http://i.imgur.com/CVPrsJ2.jpg)

 As you can see, after a valid input is provided, the two images were combined using the Artsy checkers effect and the result was displayed in the Result image.
-This effect should be achieved by using your
+This effect should be achieved by using your <code>MyArtsy</code> class.
-<code>MyArtsy</code> class.

 Here are images for the horizontal stripes and vertical stripes effects: